MayurDeshmukh10/CaaS/readme.md

 ## Installation

-CaaS can be installed by running ` pip install CaaS `.
+CaaS can be installed by running ` pip3 install CaaS `.
 It requires ` Python 3.6.0 and above ` to run.

 ## Abstract Usage